 Management of Niemann-Pick type C disease

-As Niemann-Pick type C disease (NP-C) is a progressive disease, early diagnosis is critical to ensure that patients can start disease-specific therapy in order to stabilize or delay disease progression and preserve function and quality of life, which without a cure are the best attainable treatment goals for NP-C. Management strategies also include non-specific, symptomatic treatments.1
+As Niemann-Pick type C disease (NP-C) is a progressive disease, early diagnosis is critical to ensure that patients can start disease-specific therapy to stabilize or delay disease progression and preserve function and quality of life, which without a cure, are the best attainable treatment goals for NP-C. Management strategies also include non-specific, symptomatic treatments.1

 Recent advances in the understanding of NP-C pathophysiology have led to the development of a NP-C-specific treatment that can have an impact on disease progression.
-In January 2009, a glycosphingolipid synthesis inhibitor called Zavesca® (miglustat) was approved in the European Union (EU) and is now available in a total of 43 countries, for the treatment of progressive neurological manifestations in adult and pediatric patients with NP-C.2 By inhibiting the enzyme glucosylceramide synthase, this therapy prevents the synthesis of glycosphingolipids and in doing so reduces the accumulation of these lipids in patients with NP-C. It has been shown that miglustat can improve or stabilize key parameters of progressive neurological disease in children, juveniles and adult patients, including horizontal saccadic eye movement (HSEM) velocity, ability to swallow, auditory acuity, ambulation, manipulation and language.3-5
+In January 2009, a glycosphingolipid synthesis inhibitor called Zavesca® (miglustat) was approved in the European Union (EU) and is now available in a total of 52 countries, for the treatment of progressive neurologic manifestations in adult and pediatric patients with NP-C.2 By inhibiting the enzyme glucosylceramide synthase, this therapy prevents the synthesis of glycosphingolipids and in doing so reduces the accumulation of these lipids in patients with NP-C. It has been shown that miglustat can improve or stabilize key parameters of progressive neurologic disease in children, juveniles and adult patients, including saccadic eye movements, ability to swallow, auditory acuity, ambulation, manipulation, language, dystonia, dysmetria, dysarthria, developmental delay/cognitive impairment, disability status, and rate of structural brain changes.3–10

-Extension treatment studies have shown that therapeutic benefits of miglustat were maintained for the entire observational period of up to 48 months.6
+Extension treatment studies have shown that therapeutic benefits of miglustat were maintained for the entire observational period of up to 48 months.11

-Disease-specific therapy should be initiated at the earliest sign of neurological disease onset in order to optimize treatment outcomes.1
+Disease-specific therapy should be initiated at the earliest sign of neurologic disease onset in order to optimize treatment outcomes.1

 The most frequently reported adverse events of miglustat therapy were mild or moderate diarrhea, flatulence, abdominal pain, weight loss and tremor.2 Gastrointestinal disturbances and weight loss tend to decrease over time on continued therapy and can be managed by dietary modification where foods containing disaccharides are reduced, temporary dose reduction or co-administration of probiotics such as saccharomyces boulardii and symptomatic therapy, such as loperamide.2